Scrum in agencies: where does the Product Owner live?

 - if the client will neither buy nor provide an effective Product Owner, there is no room from Scrum, and probably not (yet) for a continuous relationship either; in this case, within the boundaries of your ground rules, either progress through some small projects, or turn down the client right away.

-This post represents my personal opinion on this subject, not that of any company I work at/for on this subject area.
+This post represents my individual professional opinion on this subject, not that of any company I work (or have worked) at/for on this subject area.